 The EMS Act of 2008 became effective March 25, 2009 as DC Law 17-357, DC Official Code §§ 7-2341.01 et seq.
 On June 1, 2009 Mayoral Order 2009-89 was issued that the authority granted to the Mayor in the EMS Act was delegated to the Director of the Department of Health.

 The EMS Act of 2008 laid the necessary legislative foundation to improve EMS services in the District of Columbia.

 The regulations that govern all aspects of EMS in the District of Columbia can be found in the District of Columbia Municipal Regulations (DCMR), Title 29, Section 5.
 With the passage of the EMS Act, the Department of Health was tasked with updating these regulations.
-That process was completed with the publishing of the new EMS regulations on 06 December 2013.
+That process was completed with the publishing of the new EMS regulations on December 6, 2013.

 The Department of Health will issue guidebooks that are intended to help agencies and individuals understand the various EMS services in the District.
 Use the following link to view the EMS handbooks.